007 MAGAZINE - The World's Foremost James Bond Resource!

 “Nobody Does it Better”

 In order to capitalise on the success of Live And Let Die, its follow up The Man With The Golden Gun was hastily produced in 1974.
 Distributor United Artists had their London office at Mortimer House in Wardour Street where unique artwork (adapted from a publicity still of Roger Moore used in the promotion of Live And Let Die) was displayed during the production of Roger Moore's second James Bond film, and can be seen briefly in Martin Campbell's 1975 British sex-comedy Eskimo Nell (pictured above).
 Campbell would later go on to direct GoldenEye (1995) and Casino Royale (2006).
 The artwork was later utilised on the premiere ticket application form and in the foyer of the ODEON Leicester Square.
-The Man With The Golden Gun had its press show on the morning of Tuesday December 17, 1974 at the ODEON Leixester Square.
-Roger Moore's second James Bond film then opened in the USA on Wednesday December 18, 1974 - and had its Royal Charity Premiere in London at the ODEON Leicester Square on Thursday December 19, where it played until March 16, 1975.
+The Man With The Golden Gun had its press show on the morning of Tuesday December 17, 1974 at the ODEON Leicester Square.
+Roger Moore's second James Bond film then opened in the USA on Wednesday December 18, 1974 - and had its Royal Charity Premiere in London at the ODEON Leicester Square on Thursday December 19, where it played until Sunday March 16, 1975.
 The Man With The Golden Gun was on general release across the country concurrently with its initial West End engagement.

 The Man Wih The Golden Gun Odeon Leicester Square 1974